curityio/kafka-zero-trust/README.md

 The Payments API then receives the following JWT access token payload.\
 The audience of `jobs.example.com` is accepted at the API's messaging endpoints.\
-The access token is bound to an exact event message and transaction to restrict its privileges.
+The access token is bound to a precise event message and a single order transaction.

 ```json
 {